Omar Lizardo: Awards and recognitions

 In 2005, as a graduate student at the University of Arizona he won two ASA section awards with co-author Jessica Collett.
 First, the best Graduate Student Paper Award from the section on the Sociology of Religion for their paper Why biology is not (religious) destiny: a second look at gender differences in religiosity (a revised version of the paper was later published in the Journal for the Scientific Study of Religion under a different title).
 The second was the Best Graduate Student Paper Award from the section on the Sociology of Emotions for their paper Socioeconomic status and the experience of anger. (a revised version of that paper was later published in the journal Social Forces under a slightly different title).

 In 2008, he won the Clifford Geertz Prize for Best Article from the ASA's section on the Cultural Sociology for a paper entitled How cultural tastes shape social networks, previously published in American Sociological Review.
 In this article, Lizardo confronts the "traditional network model" in which cultural taste formation and transmission is shaped and determined by social networks and instead asks "whether cultural tastes and practices themselves have an independent effect on social structure (conceived as patterns of network relations)."
-He concludes that "popular culture" is characterized by wide appeal and ease of incorporation and is therefore associated with more weak ties (i.e. used as bridges), while "highbrow culture" is more exclusive and serves to strengthen close ties (i.e. used as fences).
+He concludes that "popular culture" is characterized by wide appeal and ease of incorporation and is therefore associated with more weak ties (e.g., used as bridges), while "highbrow culture" is more exclusive and serves to strengthen close ties (e.g., used as fences).

 In 2013, Lizardo won the Lewis Coser Award for Theoretical Agenda Setting, which is "intended to recognize a mid-career sociologist whose work holds great promise for setting the agenda in the field of sociology.”
 The next year Lizardo delivered the Lewis Coser Lecture at the 2014 meetings of the American Sociological Association in San Francisco.
 An abridged and edited version of the lecture was subsequently published as an online pamphlet by Alison Gerber.

 In 2014, with co-author Robert Fishman, Lizardo won the Charles Tilly Best Article Award of the ASA's Section on Comparative and Historical Sociology for their paper How macro-historical change shapes cultural taste: Legacies of democratization in Spain and Portugal, previously published in American Sociological Review.